Manager, Philanthropy & Campaign Lead (CNIB Lake Joe)

 CNIB Lake Joe Signature Event

 - Secure vendors and third-party event management support where necessary.
-This includes contract negotiation and working with finance to ensure all invoices are managed accordingly.

 - Identify, manage, and steward major event sponsors.

 - Manage all event financials and reports, budgets, and post-event analysis and reporting for senior leadership and external stakeholders.